msysbio/microbetag/docs/cytoApp.md

 Then, for cases where pathway complementarities have been returned for this association, a panel will be available for each pair of genomes that were mapped to those two taxa.
 For each pair of genomes, a list with the potential metabolic complementarities is then returned.
 In the first column the KEGG MODULE id of the corresponding complementarity is provided, and in the second and third column their description and metabolism category.
-In the fourth column, called *"Complement"* the KO that need to be provided to the beneficiary species to support the module are given and in the next column, the complete alternative that would then faciliate the module is shown; i.e., assuming the complement is provided.
+In the fourth column, called *"Complement"* the KO that need to be provided to the beneficiary species to support the module are given and in the next column, the complete alternative that would then facilitate the module is shown; i.e., assuming the complement is provided.

 ![pathway_compl](../assets/images/app/pathwayCompl.png)